Rise of the Guardians: Plot

-As Easter approaches, the Guardians travel to Bunny's home and paint eggs with the unexpected aid of Jamie's little sister, Sophie.
-After Jack takes Sophie home, a voice lures him to Pitch's lair.
-Pitch taunts Jack with his memories and fear of non-belief, distracting Jack long enough for the Nightmares to destroy the eggs, causing children to stop believing in Bunny.
-With the Guardians' trust in him lost, Jack flees to Antarctica and battles with Pitch, who breaks Jack's magic staff and throws him down a chasm.
-Unlocking the memories inside his teeth, Jack learns that he was a mortal teenager who drowned in saving his younger sister.
-Inspired, he repairs his staff and returns to the lair to rescue the kidnapped fairies.
+With Easter approaching, the Guardians travel to Bunny's Warren and assist in the egg-coloring preparations.
+An unknown voice lures Jack to Pitch's lair, where he finds his teeth.
+Pitch distracts Jack long enough for the Nightmares to destroy all the Easter eggs, causing children to stop believing in Bunny.
+Jack flees to Antarctica, where Pitch, after attempting to persuade Jack to join him, breaks his magic staff and throws him into a chasm.
+Unlocking the memories within his teeth, Jack learns that he was once a human who sacrificed himself to save his younger sister.
+Inspired, he repairs his staff and rescues the kidnapped fairies.

-Due to Pitch, every child in the world except Jamie disbelieves, drastically weakening the Guardians.
-Finding Jamie's belief wavering, Jack makes it snow in his room, renewing Jamie's belief and making him the first person to believe in Jack.
-Jack realizes that his center is fun and uses it to gather Jamie's friends and play, leading to renewed belief that bolsters their fight against Pitch and resurrects Sandy.
+Thanks to Pitch, every child in the world has stopped believing except Jamie, drastically weakening the Guardians.
+Finding Jamie's belief wavering, Jack makes it snow in his bedroom, restoring his faith in the Guardians and making Jamie the first person to believe in him.
+Jack realizes that his center is fun and uses it to gather Jamie's friends, play, and diminish their fear, which bolsters the Guardians and resurrects Sandy.
 The children's dreams prove stronger than the Nightmares, who turn on Pitch and drag him to the underworld.
-Jamie and his friends bid goodbye to the Guardians as Jack accepts his place as the Guardian of Fun.
+Jack finally accepts his place as the Guardian of Fun.